Thiazolidine

-Derivatives, thiazolidines, are known.
-For example, the drug pioglitazone contains a thiazolidine ring.
-Another drug that contains a thiazolidine ring is the antibiotic penicillin.

 Preparation

-Thiazolidine is prepared as it was in its first reported synthesis, by the condensation of cysteamine and formaldehyde.
+Thiazolidine is prepared by the condensation of cysteamine and formaldehyde.
 Other thiazolidines may be synthesized by similar condensations.
-A notable derivative is 4-carboxythiazolidine, derived from formaldehyde and cysteine.
+A notable derivative is 4-carboxythiazolidine (thioproline), derived from formaldehyde and cysteine.
+The 2-oxo-thiazolidine procysteine is produced from phosgenation of cysteine.

 Derivatives

-N-Methyl-2-thiazolidinethione is an accelerator for the vulcanization of chloroprene rubbers.
+Useful thiazolidines include the drug pioglitazone, the antibiotic penicillin, and N-methyl-2-thiazolidinethione, an accelerator for the vulcanization of chloroprene rubbers.

 Thiazolidines functionalized with carbonyls at the 2 and 4 positions, the thiazolidinediones, are drugs used in the treatment of diabetes mellitus type 2.
 Rhodanine is a related bioactive species, featuring one carbonyl and one thiocarbonyl.

+Many thiazolidines are prepared by condensation of aldehydes with cysteine (and related aminothiols).
+Perhaps best known is the ring formed from cysteine and formaldehyde.
+Reduction of this species with sodium/ammonia cleaves one C-S bond, giving N-methylcysteine.

+Ring-chain equilibria

+Cysteine condenses readily with p-aminocinnamaldehyde to give the thiazolidine.
+Homocysteine on the other hand, condenses to give the imino-thiol but ring closure does not occur.
+This dichotomy has been proposed as an analytical tool.

+The corresponding oxazolidines also fail to form as readily as the thiazolidines.
+Instead, the acyclic imino alcohol is favored.